 With a superior imaging system and optimal micro-biometric capabilities, the Artemis Insight 100 has greatly improved patient safety and surgery outcomes.
 This technology has helped to enable many patients who once would have been rejected for Laser Eye Surgery due to a high-profile prescription to now be eligible to have Laser Eye Surgery and even achieve the same quality results as those with lower prescriptions.

-At London Vision Clinic, we aim to select the best Laser Eye Surgery technology:
+At our Harley Street clinic we aim to select the best Laser Eye Surgery technology, including:

-> - The Zeiss MEL 80 Excimer laser offers the most accurate, auto-stabilised calibrated laser energy delivery.
+- The Zeiss MEL 80 Excimer laser offers the most accurate, auto-stabilised calibrated laser energy delivery.

-> - Topography produces a shape ‘map’ of the front and back surfaces of your cornea, showing its varying curvatures.
-We use the Pentacam as well as the Bausch & Lomb Orbscan II – both the most advanced instruments of their kind.
+- Topography produces a shape ‘map’ of the front and back surfaces of the cornea, showing its varying curvatures.
+We use the Pentacam and the Bausch & Lomb Orbscan II – the most advanced instruments of their kind.

 These technologies, in combination with a thorough pre-operative examination and the expertise of an experienced surgeon, help us to ensure we achieve the very best outcomes for our patients.